ITS-NIGHTOWL/webcord/README.md

-.setTimestamp() // Sets the timestamp of the embed .setThumbnail("https://discord.com/assets/f72fbed55baa5642d5a0348bab7d7226.png") .setColor("#7289DA") // Sets an embed color .send("This is an optional plain text message").then((res) => {
+.setTimestamp() // Sets the timestamp of the embed .setThumbnail("https://discord.com/assets/f72fbed55baa5642d5a0348bab7d7226.png") .setColor("#7289DA") // Sets an embed color
+.inc() // Creates another embed
+.setTitle("This title is a part of the new embed!") // Creates a title on the new embed .send("This is an optional plain text message").then((res) => {
     console.log(res) //Logs all request information to the console })